How Many Tie Down Straps Do I Need to Secure My Cargo?

 Protect Your Tie Down Straps

-To prevent your ratchet straps from getting damaged from edges, consider using corner protectors.
+To prevent your ratchet straps from getting damaged by edges, consider using corner protectors.
 Also known as corner guards, these inexpensive products help extend the life of your ratchet straps.
 They can also cover sharp corners, protecting your expensive tarps from ripping and abrasions.

-US Cargo Control also offers Cordura® wear sleeves for webbing made from a durable special purpose nylon fabric that adds an extra layer of protection for your straps.
+US Cargo Control also offers Cordura® wear sleeves for webbing made from a durable, special purpose nylon fabric that adds an extra layer of protection for your straps.
 (NOTE: These products do not increase the strap's break strength or working load limit.)

 More Articles You May Like: